semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 ### How to add parameters {#parameters-add}

-To add parameters to a promotion, follow these steps:

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

+To add parameters to a promotion with the workflow editor, follow these steps:

 <Steps>